Granuloma annulare is a rash that often looks like a ring of small pink, purple or skin-coloured bumps.

-The most common type, localised granuloma annulare, appears in just one or two areas, tends to affect children and young adults, and usually gets better on its own after a few months.
+The most common type, localised granuloma annulare, appears in just 1 or 2 areas, tends to affect children and young adults, and usually gets better on its own after a few months.

 Pink, purple or skin-coloured patches typically appear on the fingers, backs of the hands, feet, ankles or elbows.

-They form rings that grow slowly until they're about 2.5-5cm (1-2 inches) across.
+They form rings that grow slowly until they're about 2.5-5cm across.
 As the rings get bigger, they become flatter and more purple in colour before eventually fading.

 The affected skin also feels firm as a result of inflammation in the middle layer of skin (dermis).
 There's no change in the outermost layer of skin (epidermis).